China trash town's cleanup bolstered by import ban

 The ban, which took effect on Jan 1, has left countries like Britain and the United States reeling, with few alternative destinations for mountains of old mobile phones, paper, textiles and plastics once treated in backyard operations along China’s eastern coast.

-It has also forced recycling centers like Guiyu to step up their efforts to transform informal, backstreet industries into fully regulated, more technologically advanced and environmentally friendly ones.
+It has also forced recycling centres like Guiyu to step up their efforts to transform informal, backstreet industries into fully regulated, more technologically advanced and environmentally friendly ones.

 The effort in Guiyu also underlines the ability of the Chinese government to address the country’s chronic pollution issues when it has the political will - and offers the right incentives - to do so.